 Normally as we get older, we need a softer mattress for pressure relief.
 Also, any condition such as fibromyalgia or arthritis will usually be eased by a softer mattress that offers pressure relief.
-We will always suggest the Organic Serenity or the Organic Serenity Pillowtop as they allow for the greatest amount of pressure relief while still offering support.
+We will always suggest the Serenity or the Unity Pillowtop as they allow for the greatest amount of pressure relief while still offering support.

 There is a reason you are rolling on to your stomach.
 Does it feel good to your back and neck when you sleep on your stomach?
 Why do you want to sleep on your side?
 Did someone tell you that, or is your body telling you that?
 Do you hold tension in your abdomen and feel some relief when you roll on your stomach?
 Your answers may alert you to some issue you may want to address with an activity such as stretching exercises or yoga.

 This is very individual, but generally we don’t see any advantage to sleeping on your stomach.
 We have spoken with lots of therapists and customers about their sleep habits.
 Some think that sleeping on your back is better because it is easier to align your body when you are on your back.
 Others think that sleeping on your side is better because then there is no pressure on your lungs and it is easier to breathe.
 In short, what is best is whatever allows you to sleep most deeply and wake up most refreshed.

 For more, check out our in-depth blog post: Is It Better To Sleep On Your Back?